 6. Carl Perkins - "Daddy Sang Bass"

 Known for the now-tame rebellion of "Blue Suede Shoes," Perkins went from rockabilly pioneer to an unlikely modern hymnist during his time on the road with one of this song's best-known singers, Johnny Cash.
 Like a lot of modern gospel standards, it points back to earlier songs.
-Perkins borrows lines from "Will the Circle Be Unbroken," an old song given new life by Cash's in-laws.
+Perkins borrows lines from "Will the Circle Be Unbroken," an old song given new life by Cash's in-laws, the Carter Family.